CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

     - The flag is placed in the middle of the indestructible area.
     - It has a team chest.
 - The map **should** be inescapable.
 This means map's **walls** and **floor** should be made of "Indestructible Barrier Glass" (`ctf_map:ind_glass`) or other indestructible blocks, or a mixture of them.
 The map may not have a roof while still not allowing the player to escape through it.
 Make sure you can't escape through the open roof!
 - It has red build-time barriers separating teams that disappear when build time is over.
 Check if all of these are correctly placed.
 Make sure no areas that need it are missing.
-(The Indestructible Red Barrier Glass, Red Barrier Stone, Water...
-TODO)
 - Treasure chests are functional.
 - Flags can be captured without any bugs.
 - All the team zones are to the extent of where they should be and work as intended.
 You can test if they function correctly by ensuring you *do not get teleported back to the base during build-time while at the edges of the map's walls and the build-time barriers*.
 It is also important to ensure you *get teleported back to base if you cross the barriers* (for example, by digging under the build-time barrier).
 You should also make sure that you *do not get teleported back to base during build-time if you dig straight down to the bottom layer* or *build up to the roof* .